The AIR Scheme

 The ashes were on television at the time and I was swept up in the matches, I tried to watch as much as possible.
 Soaking up all things cricket.

 I was looking to create a style for the film, something quintessentially English.
-A washout palette was the perfect tonal aesthetic.
+A washed-out palette was the perfect tonal aesthetic.

 Even with basic characters drawn, I was eager to start developing line tests.
 These were really just proof concepts but they were incredibly informative.